ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 ### Blake2s

-Blake2s is an optimized cryptographic hash function that provides high performance while ensuring strong security.
+[Blake2s](https://www.rfc-editor.org/rfc/rfc7693.txt) is an optimized cryptographic hash function that provides high performance while ensuring strong security.
 Blake2s is ideal for hashing small data (such as field elements), especially when speed is crucial.
 It produces a 256-bit (32-byte) output and is often used in cryptographic protocols.

 ### Poseidon

-Poseidon is a hash function designed specifically for cryptographic field elements and elliptic curve points.
-It is optimized for zero-knowledge proofs (ZKPs) and is often used in ZK-SNARK systems.
-Poseidon’s strength lies in its efficiency when working with cryptographic data, making it ideal for scenarios like Merkle tree construction and proof generation.
+[Poseidon](https://eprint.iacr.org/2019/458) is a cryptographic hash function designed specifically for field elements.
+It is highly optimized for zero-knowledge proofs (ZKPs) and is commonly used in ZK-SNARK systems.
+Poseidon’s main strength lies in its arithmetization-friendly design, meaning it can be efficiently expressed as arithmetic constraints within a ZK-SNARK circuit.

+Traditional hash functions, such as SHA-2, are difficult to represent within ZK circuits because they involve complex bitwise operations that don’t translate efficiently into arithmetic operations.
+Poseidon, however, is specifically designed to minimize the number of constraints required in these circuits, making it significantly more efficient for use in ZK-SNARKs and other cryptographic protocols that require hashing over field elements.

 ## Using Hash API